We're delighted to announce that JMC2020 will be going ahead in June despite the continuing closure of school premises. We are taking the JMC online!

 How do I take part?

-- You enter the competition online and pay the entry fee, provided you are from a registered UKMT centre.
+You enter the competition online and pay the entry fee, provided you are from a registered UKMT centre, not a private tutor, individual student or parent.

 What happens after the Challenge?

-To recognize the highest performers in the Challenge, we award the top-scoring 40% of participants Bronze, Silver and Gold certificates in the ratio 3:2:1.
+Results will be published in your online account by 8th July, with stats for your school and downloadable named certificates.
+To recognise the highest performers in the Challenge, we award the top-scoring 40% of participants Bronze, Silver and Gold certificates in the ratio 3:2:1.

 How can I prepare for the Challenge?